ruggeri/ninety_nine_cats/notes/00-models/README.md

 * But this will cause the same record to be returned multiple.
 So you may want to be careful.
 * You may want to use `distinct`.
+* But maybe I should stop you: why are you doing this?
+Why not do `Toy.objects.filter(name='mousey')`.
+If you expect a small number of items, then you can bulk load those `Cats`, right?
+* Or you should do the `Exists` and subquerry way described below in the advanced querying explanation.

 **10 Prefetching Related Objects**